-This article is part of a series on feedback:
+This article is part of a series on feedback and conflict:

-- And coming soon… how to use feedback effectively to boost your co-founder relationship with co-founder retros and how to boost performance with self-led feedback in your team
+And coming soon… how to boost performance with self-led feedback in your team

 About the FounderFuel Series: Actionable tools and bite-sized insights to empower entrepreneurs and founders to get the best from themselves and those around them as startup and scaleup leaders.
 Get the fuel direct to your inbox by signing up here.